inspire-helsinki-2019/challenge/docs/commuting20.md

 ---
 layout: "challengedetail"
-title: Inspire Helsinki 2019 Data Challenge - Commuting 2.0"
+title: Commuting 2.0 - Inspire Helsinki 2019 Data Challenge"
 page: "commuting20"
 jumbotronImage: "action-bicycle-buildings-763398.jpg"
 ---

-## Challenge partners
-Finnish Meteorological Institute, Vaisala and Spatineo: Roope Tervo (FMI), Jani Kettunen (Vaisala), Ilkka Rinne (Spatineo)

 ## Background & context
 * This challenge is about helping urban living by using data on weather conditions